Cosmic-Ide/Cosmic-IDE/docs/development-guide.md

 | `editor/language`, `editor/lsp`, `editor/formatter` | built-in extension implementations             |
 | `plugin/` and `plugin-runtime/`                     | extension host and installed-plugin runtime    |

 When working in a dirty checkout, preserve unrelated modifications.
-Many runtime artifacts are large or generated; verify whether they are intentionally tracked before replacing them.
+Many runtime artifacts are large or generated.
+Verify whether they are intentionally tracked before replacing them.

 ## Testing strategy